Should You Create an Online Course or a Membership Site?

 The content in a membership site may take a variety of different forms, including courses, and is typically an open ended topic that can be expanded upon over time.

-For example in the Member Site Academy, we include a variety of different content types and there is enough information around the topic that we could be creating new courses and content for years!
+For example in the Membership Academy, we include a variety of different content types and there is enough information around the topic that we could be creating new courses and content for years!

 Membership sites will also typically be open all year round so that you can join anytime and progress at your own pace, although there is an increasing trend in ‘open/close’ membership sites.